huangrkul/bus-mall/README.md

 # Bus-Mall
 Class 201 Week 3 Project

+Bus Mall is a web app that allows a user to vote for a product out of three randomly generated ones.
+Each vote will trigger three more products (but unique from previous set) to be displayed for the user to vote.
+Once user voted 25 times, the session will end and the total number of votes / viewed per product will be displayed below in the form of list and bar chart.

+Configurable Setting:
+- Number of displayed product.
+- Number of rounds per session.

 ## Day 1 branch - lab11-busmall
 - Implemented dynamic products display so it can be any number of images.
 - All products currently / previously displayed do not repeat.